 The Policy Report compiles key findings from our assessments and formulates policy actions to harness the social and economic co-benefits of renewables.

 - Increasing industrial competitiveness and hedging against fossil price volatility with renewables in Turkey

 - Industrial development, trade opportunities and innovation with renewable energy in Turkey

 - Future skills and job creation through renewable energy in Turkey

-- Improving air quality and reducing health costs through renewable energy in Turkey
+- Improving people’s health and unburdening the health system through renewable energy in Turkey

 COBENEFITS Council Members in Turkey

 - Ministry of Energy and Natural Resources (MENR)